quile/Womble/README.md

 -----------

-WM is based on the web framework and ORM previously in use at Idealist.org.
+WM is based on the web framework and ORM previously in use at my employer.
 The original framework was developed in-house but heavily influenced by WebObjects and EOF.
 Porting it to Objective-J seemed fitting and convenient; it also fills a gap in providing